8 Setting Expectations

 The teaching assistants are not expected to:

-• be domain experts in the specific area of application of the community partner’s challenge.
+• be domain experts in the specific domain of the community partner’s challenge.

 Expectations Of The Professor